Who's On First?

-Trees on power lines can pull electrical equipment away from your home.
-The illustration below shows this equipment.
-The left side of the dotted line is MLEC’s responsibility to repair.
-The right side is your responsibility to work with an electrician to make repairs.
-The equipment that belongs to you has to be repaired before MLEC can restore electricity to your home.
-To have your home ready for power when it is restored to your area, you can take two very important steps.
+When trees fall onto power lines, the stress can pull electrical equipment away from your home (see illustration at below).
+Everything on the left of the dotted line is MLEC’s responsibility to repair.
+Everything on the right side is your responsibility and has to be repaired before MLEC can restore power to your home.